mlanser/100-days-of-code/r1-log.md

 ### R1D8 - 22MAY2020
 * More Python refresher - classes and methods and inheritance ... that's it for today :-)

+### R1D9 - 23MAY2020
+* More Python refresher - more work and re-work using classes and methods and inheritance.
+Needed to get this straight in my head. :-)\
+* Also worked with files - reading, writing, parsing, etc.